-Pratt Community College is proud to be a part of the Pratt community.
-With a 75 year history, PCC is a two-year public, comprehensive community college and an area vocational school.
+Pratt Community College is proud to be a part of the community in Pratt, Kansas.
+With more than 75 years of history, PCC is a two-year public, comprehensive community college and an area vocational school.
 We offer a well-rounded general education for the student planning to transfer to a four-year college or university.
 For our technical students, we provide the skills needed to enter directly into the workforce.
-Some of our hallmark programs include Electrical Power Technology, Ag Power Technology, Automotive Technology, Electrical Technology and Nursing.
+Some of our hallmark programs include Electrical Power Lineman Technology, Ag Power Technology, Automotive Technology and Nursing.
 We are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 This accreditation reflects the high quality of our academic and technical programs.

 Pratt Community College is an affordable way to obtain a top-notch education.
 The average student who attends Pratt Community College for two years instead of a four year university saves $5,500 on average over those two years.
 PCC has a generous scholarship package and is a granting institution for federal financial aid.
 Scholarships are available for athletics, academics, technical programs, fine arts and more.